Diet and Nutrition Research on Amazon Parrots?

 We had a few emails from some interested people that was asking us about more info on our diets, see below:

-Blood panels were pulled every month during breeding seasons, calcium, proteins,kidney functions,liver functions all seemed in line. with most, the species of blue fronted, yellow shouldered seemed to have panels at not optimal levels and some being out of range, although within a safe range, still seemed odd, With several observations on these species, was the birds were thinner, seemed to eat voracisously as though hungry all the time while food was in front of them at all times.
+Blood panels were pulled every month during breeding seasons, calcium, proteins,kidney functions,liver functions and more all seemed in line. with most, the species of blue fronted, yellow shouldered seemed to have panels at not optimal levels and some being out of range, although within a safe range, still seemed odd, With several observations on these species, was the birds were thinner, seemed to eat voracisously as though hungry all the time while food was in front of them at all times.
 The bluefronted and yellow shouldered just seemed to be unsatisfied, breeding results were off as well from the results that the same birds had produced before the study began and the records showed a slow down and less fertility, dropped average 40% during the study compared to years before the study began.
 Now the yellow naped,double yellow,mealy,red lored,green cheeks and others seemed to thrive and birds that appeared slightly over weight before the study, now, their weight was great, fertility was average same as before the study, all blood panels seemed to be well within range and better except proteins levels spiked and leveled constantly.
-Now the next study of 5 years , same birds, but a changed diet went into play, pellets were fed at a lower percent, 35-40% pellets or formulated granules, again using hi pro during breeding seasons and off season, we actually weighed the pellets to get the corect amount to each pair of birds, now the over diet also changed, we incorporated much more spouted grains and added a higher fat seed to the sprouting mix such as sunflower,safflower, we also would take small dry sunflower, wash it and then let it soak over night and wash and then drain and then add water and bring to boil turn off and drain, mix this with same fruits, veggies, beets, corn, cooked beans, lentils, peas and all the same mixture as before.except we fed more of it and less pellets, the main change in what we fed was adding the sprouted and cooked sunflower and sprouted safflower, AND every late afternoon we gave another small amount of washed and then dried sunflower to each pair, about one ounce snack.
+Now the next study of 5 years , same birds, but a changed diet went into play, pellets were fed at a lower percent of total diet daily, 35-40% pellets or formulated granules made up the diet, again using hi pro during breeding seasons and off season, the difference being the amounts fed were a smaller total., we actually weighed the pellets to get the correct amount to each pair of birds, now the over diet also changed, we incorporated much more spouted grains and added a higher fat seed to the sprouting mix such as sunflower,safflower, we also would take small dry oil and grey sunflower, wash it and then let it soak over night and wash and then drain and then add water and bring to boil turn off and drain, mix this with same fruits, veggies, beets, corn, cooked beans, lentils, peas and all the same mixture as before.except we fed more of it and less pellets, the main change in what we fed was adding the sprouted and cooked sunflower and sprouted safflower, AND every late afternoon we gave another small amount of washed and then dried sunflower to each pair, about one ounce snack.

 However at no

-time did we ever feed any pea nuts at all.
+time did we ever feed any pea nuts in shell at all.

 We are professional responsible breeders and we continue to educate people how to properly maintain their birds